nadkarnik/nadkarnik/README.md

 Hello, my name is Kiran.
 I am a recent (05/2021) graduate of the Engineering school of the University of Connecticut in Storrs, CT.
 I graduated with a Bachelor of Science in Electrical Engineering.
-I am currently employed by The Boeing Company as a Support Equipment Design Engineer in St. Louis, MO.
+I am currently employed by The Boeing Company as a Electrical Design & Analysis Engineer based in St. Louis, MO.

 I have professional & academic interest in several areas including but not limited to Semiconductor Device Design and Development, Defense (Aerospace / Naval), Power Systems (Supercapacitors, Microgrids), Control Systems Engineering, Embedded Systems Programming, and Computer Architecture.
 During my time as an undergraduate, I participated in Atomic Layer / Thin Film Deposition research on semiconductor substrates.
 My short term plans include attending an M.S. program in Electrical or Computer Engineering in the next several years as I desire a diverse set of graduate academic coursework and research experience to supplement my time in industry.